The Tenth City

-The Tenth City is a children's fantasy novel, the third book in Patrick Carman's series of novels, The Land of Elyon.
+The Tenth City is a children's fantasy novel, the third book in American author Patrick Carman's series of novels, The Land of Elyon.

 Plot

 The Tenth City begins only a few hours after The Valley of The Thorns ends, just after the Dark Tower had crashed into the water and Alexa and her friends had escaped.

 Alexa who is now 13, Thomas, Roland, Balmoral, Odessa, Catherine, and Armon were aboard the Warwick Beacon in the darkness on The Lonely Sea.
 With the last Jocasta in her possession, Alexa once again had the power to talk to the forest animals and to hear the guiding voice of Elyon.
 After they dropped Catharine in Lathbury and Balmoral in Castalia, Elyon sent the crew into the stormy waters where they learned of the secret cliffs beyond Turlock.
 Along the way, they encountered fierce winds, a swarm of evil killer bats and learned of a shortcut back to Bridewell.

 Alexa also learned that Bridewell was now empty except for Grindall and his ogres and that Yipes was being held captive there.
 With Pervis's help, Alexa and Murphy crawled through the secret tunnel back to the library at Renny Lodge where Yipes was locked in a small cage.
 Alexa burst through the secret door as Armon leaped into the room through the window.
 Armon tossed the ogre on guard to its death in the courtyard below.
 Alexa and Murphy grabbed the cage, escaped through the secret tunnel and slammed the secret door shut behind them, leaving Grindall screaming with rage.
 Alexa and Murphy scrambled back to where they had first met Ander (the grizzly bear and forest king) and the forest council.
 When the lantern died out, they used the glowing orange Jocasta to light the way, but when they arrived, they were shocked to find that all the animals were gone, the lush forest had wilted and only the stones remained.